 One of multirater feedback’s biggest criticisms is that it is complex.
 Program creators labour under the assumption that if in order for a feedback program to be successful, it needs to be complicated.
-Our 360-degree feedback software breaks that mold.
+Our 360 employee evaluation software breaks that mold.

 But when it comes to multirater programs, simplicity is the way to go.
 To create a simple multirater cycle using Engagedly, log in to your account and from the Multirater icon on the left-hand menu, go to Cycles.
 You will be taken to the Cycle Management page.

-Here you can see a list of all the cycles that have been created.
+Here you can see a list of all the cycles that have been created in the performance review software.
 For each cycle, there are a few actions that can be carried out.
 They are:

 - Edit – Clicking on this action allows you to edit the cycle